 Step 4: Seek a Settlement

-Once all the paperwork has been done, you can seek a settlement with your spouse outside the court.
-It will ensure that you don’t battle it out in the court to save money and also speed up the process.
+You can seek a settlement with your spouse outside the court before or after you file the formal paperwork.
+A voluntary settlement will ensure that you don’t battle it out in the court to save money and also speed up the process.

 There are two common methods of settlement.